 In case of an unfavourable opinion, recommending the suspension or the non-renewal of the MA, a Question and Answer (Q&A) document will be published by the Agency.
 This will include information and reasons for such opinion.
 The information will be provided in lay language, so that it can be understandable for the general public.

-- 14. Who should I contact if I have a question when preparing my application?
-Rev. December 2015
+- 14. Who should I contact if I have a question when preparing my application and during the procedure?
+Rev. June 2016

-If you cannot find the answer to your question in the Q&A when preparing your application, please contact the EMA using the following email address: firstname.lastname@example.org
+If you cannot find the answer to your question in the Question and Answer (Q&A) when preparing your application or during the procedure, please contact the Procedure Manager responsible for your product.

 How useful is this page?